project-ncl/gradle-manipulator/README.md

 ## Contributions

 Contributions are more than welcome!
 Before contributing to the project, please read [this](https://github.com/project-ncl/gradle-manipulator/blob/master/CONTRIBUTING.md).
+To contribute sample Groovy scripts (for this project or the sibling PME project) please see the [Groovy Examples](https://github.com/project-ncl/manipulator-groovy-examples) project.

 ## Documentation